 The staff couldn’t be more helpful and knowledgeable.
 They explain each dish in impeccable English.
 It feels like a delicious meal and a history lesson at the same time (which for me is AWESOME).

-They offer two tasting menus, either a four-course meal or a six-course meal.
+They offer two different tasting menus, either a four-course meal or a six-course meal.
 You can opt for wine pairings with each for an additional fee.
 The four-course tasting is incredibly affordable €40 while the six-course meal is €50.

 This is even more affordable than the fine dining spots in Mexico that we have visited.